d-smith/ml-speciality-notes/acloud.guru/06-modeling.md

 From the machine learning cycle...

 * We've fetched, cleaned, and prepared our data
-* Now it is time to traing and evaluate models
+* Now it is time to train and evaluate models

 ## Modeling Concepts

-Taking a problem or challenge as described by lots of data, adding a machine learning algorithm and through computation, tying to figure out a mathematical forumula that can accurately generatlize about that problem.
+Taking a problem or challenge as described by lots of data, adding a machine learning algorithm and through computation, tying to figure out a mathematical forumula that can accurately generalize about that problem.

 Components

 * Model - want to produce generalization, e.g. based on my training here's what I think the outcome is given this new situation
 * Data
-* Algorithm - right algoritm
+* Algorithm - right algorithm
 * Computational Power
 * Feedback loop - for model, for suitability of data